osg-htc/user-school-2023/docs/materials/software/part1-ex2-apptainer-jobs.md

 Now, let's try running that same script inside a container.

-1. For this job, we will use the OSG-provided Ubuntu "Focal" image.
-The `container_image` submit file option will tell HTCondor to use this container:
+1. For this job, we will use the OSG-provided Ubuntu "Focal" image, as we did in the previous exercise.
+The `container_image` submit file option will tell HTCondor to use this container for the job:

 		:::file
 		universe = container